Ultimate Pushup Workout Routine For Upper Body Mass & Definition – Cuz Regular Pushups Are Too Easy!

 When it starts to get tough to do the 3 reps you should add 10 seconds of rest time.
 At first you will think this will not happen, but it will!

 Warning: this may seem a little “too easy” at first and you’ll probably be tempted to start out doing higher amounts of reps.
 That’s actually not ideal though.
-In fact, one of the aspects that makes this pushup workout effective is the fact that you are not pushing to failure.
+In fact, one of the aspects that makes this pushup workout so effective is the fact that you are not pushing to failure.

 Ultimate, Amazing & Just Plain Impressive Pushups

-Here’s where it gets impressive!
 My top 3 pushup variations.
 Click on the names to watch a pop-up video demonstration of the pushup — 90 Degree Pushup is a “must watch!”

 - #3 – Aztec Pushup